irinaturchyn/tech-writing-portfolio/README.md

 This repository contains sample technical documentation created for portfolio purposes.

 ## About Me
-I am a Technical Writer / Documentation Specialist with experience in gambling platforms, payment systems, and internal technical documentation.
+I am a Documentation Specialist with experience in gambling industry, payment systems, and internal technical documentation.

 ## Contents
 - Troubleshooting Guides